-- Sightseeing may often involve walking for a reasonable duration, sometimes over multiple steps, or uneven surfaces. - Boarding and alighting from various boat sizes independently is part of the experience.
+- Sightseeing may often involve walking for a reasonable duration, sometimes over multiple steps, or uneven surfaces. - You will be required to get on and off the boat in Tokyo Bay without assistance.

 Our National Escort is dedicated to providing a high level of service and support throughout your journey.
 However, their primary role is to manage the daily aspects of the tour.
 They are unable to offer extensive personal physical assistance.
 We kindly ask our travelers to be prepared for the physical aspects of the tour to ensure a comfortable and enjoyable experience for everyone.